petterh/textedit/docs/Chapter-14-File-Management.md

 ## File Properties

 The Properties dialog displays information about the currently loaded file: File name, location, file type, file size, time stamps, file attributes, Unicode and line separators.
-The layout of this dialog is similar to the Windows Explorer’s Properties dialog (see Figure 17).
+The layout of this dialog is similar to the Windows Explorer’s Properties dialog (see Figure&nbsp;17).

 ![The Properties Dialog](Chapter-14-File-Management-Figure17.bmp)

-**Figure 17: The Properties Dialog.** It is similar to the Exlorer’s corresponding dialog.
+**Figure&nbsp;17: The Properties Dialog.** It is similar to the Exlorer’s corresponding dialog.

 The dialog lets you change some of the attributes displayed in the dialog.
 You can change the file name on the fly, by typing a different name in the File Name field.
-To move the file to a different location, you must press the Move buttons to invoke a second dialog box (Figure 18); the Location field is read-only.
+To move the file to a different location, you must press the Move buttons to invoke a second dialog box (Figure&nbsp;18); the Location field is read-only.
 This offloads everything to do with directories onto a common dialog designed for the purpose, and avoids issues of how to handle non-existent directories, invalid path names and so forth.
 A better solution would be one that allowed both approaches.

 ![Move or Rename File Dialog](Chapter-14-File-Management-Figure18.bmp)

-**Figure 18: Move or Rename File Dialog.** This is really a Save As dialog, with extra information on the top.
+**Figure&nbsp;18: Move or Rename File Dialog.** This is really a Save As dialog, with extra information on the top.

 The Move/Rename dialog allows you to change the file name as well as the file location – it’s a “Save As…” dialog.
 The same dialog is available directly from the File menu (for improved visibility), and a variation is used in Document::save: if TextEdit is unable to write to the original file, it uses this dialog to get a new name and location (see Chapter 12).